Walton Institute: The Brain Initiative

-This is multidisciplinary and crosses between multiple Research Units.
-The decision to start this new initiative and research direction is due to the importance of this new research field globally, where we are witnessing large amount of investments both in Europe (EU FET Flagship "Human Brain Project") and the US (Obama "BRAIN" initiative).
-While the field of Brain research has predominantly been driven by Neuroscience, ICT has started to play a role in developing new approaches for understanding the operations of neural systems, as well as diagnosing diseases.
+This is a multidisciplinary research initiative involving multiple Research Units.
+The decision to start this new initiative and research direction is due to the importance of this new research field globally, where we are witnessing large amount of investments both in Europe and the United States.
+While the field of Brain research has predominantly been driven by Neuroscience, Information and communications technology (ICT) has started to play a role in developing new approaches for understanding the operations of neural systems, as well as diagnosing diseases.
 The Walton Institute has traditionally been an ICT research centre that focuses on research in communication networks and services, and it is the intention of this initiative to bring theories from traditional "communication and networking" to understand the brain's communication process.
 The latter is mainly focused on new solutions to help patients suffering from neurodegenerative diseases.
 The other motivation for the creation of the initiative is the linkages we are now starting to witness between the brain and machines.